microsoft/spring-data-cosmosdb/README.md

 ## How To Contribute

-Contribution are welcome.
+Contribution is welcome.
 Please follow [this instruction](./HowToContribute.md) to contribute code.

 ## Code of Conduct